 You'll be asked how you want to connect.
 The on-screen options are labeled:

-Use the encoder or swipe to switch between options, then tap or press the encoder to confirm.
+Rotate the encoder to switch between options, then tap the screen or press the encoder to confirm.

 Step 3: Press Reset on the WVC